Comprehensive Program Review, Core Assessment, and Program Assessment

-In its Principles of Accreditation (2012 edition), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) has several requirements and standards that focus on institutional effectiveness.
+In its Principles of Accreditation (2018 edition), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) has several requirements and standards that focus on institutional effectiveness.
 In essence, Valdosta State University must prove it complies with these standards through “systematic, ongoing, integrated, research-based reviews that result in continuous improvement” institution-wide.
-A summary of institutional effectiveness principles is available here.

 A completed plan is due prior to the start of the semester.

 For courses assessed in the Fall, the report is due February 15.

 For courses assessed in the Spring, the report is due September 15.

 Core curriculum assessment is required by both SACSCOC as well as by the University System of Georgia (USG 3.6.3 Comprehensive Program Review Policy).
 True assessment provides data to help faculty see the overall performance of ALL students in core classes in order to discuss appropriate curricular or classroom changes to prepare our students to better meet our learning goals for them.